tdwg/tnc/TDWG2018/README.md

   - Interchange of literature based concept definitions
 - Difficult to distill, harder to extend.
   - Syntax (XML) → path to RDF … JSON.
-  - Over engineered for normal usage:)
+  - Over engineered for normal usage
   - Relationship object
     - Path to RDF, JSON-LD

 > How does tcs:TaxonConcept relate to dwc:Taxon?

 > How does tcs:TaxonConcept relate to NameUsage and nsl:Instance?

 Darwin Core ambiguous

 - Overloaded definitions
   - Many interpretations.
 - Overloaded usage.
 - Classification terms.
 - Hybrids
 - Ranks.
-  - Path to RDF …
+- Path to RDF

 Many different application profiles
   - Simple vocabulary required.